typescript-eslint/typescript-eslint/packages/eslint-plugin/src/configs/README.md

 # Premade configs

 These configs exist for your convenience.
-They contain configuration intended to save you time and effort when configuring your project by disabling rules known to conflict with this repository, or cause issues in typesript codebases.
+They contain configuration intended to save you time and effort when configuring your project by disabling rules known to conflict with this repository, or cause issues in TypeScript codebases.

 ## All